Saturday Apr 3rd, 2021, 0600-1900

 The trail from the campground continued climbing over a peak, which was not fun in the blazing afternoon sun.
 It started out ok but quickly deteriorated into one of the worst trails we’ve seen yet.
 I had wrongly assumed that a trail in such close proximity to a highway and campground would be in good shape.
 Aside from being overgrown and rocky, the standard for most, it was also very slanted or washed away and pockmarked with divots.
 As far as I can tell, the only beings hiking this trail are GET hikers and cows, the latter being the predominant user.

-It seemed to take forever to make it 5 miles to a reported spring, by which time I was very low energy and thirsty.
+It seemed to take forever to make it 5 miles to a reported spring, by which time I was very low on energy and thirsty.
 Cows were standing around the spring, which is usually a good sign meaning there is water, but to our great disappointment all we found was a muddy mess.
 The pipe running from the spring to the trough had seemingly been dislodged, probably trampled by the cows for lack of fencing around the spring.
 So the trough was empty and only the tiniest of trickles was seeping from the spring to form a mud pit.
 There was no good way to collect it so we just had to move on.
 This was reported to be a reliable spring but it lived up to its name: Muddy spring.
 Never trust something with a name like that.

-This was to have been our water source for the rest of the day, night and next morning.
+This was supposed to have been our one water source for the rest of the day, night and next morning.
 I cradled my less then 1 liter of remaining water, refraining from even a sip.
 At least I had drank several liters back at the campground.
 We walked for another couple miles, finding several troughs and storage tanks, all dry, and a stock pond with muddy water.
 Stellar collected some but I passed.
 We had an option to follow the defined road from the pond down or to take the official GET route on a more scenic path.
 We really just needed to make miles to a potentially better water source but stuck to the official route anyway.

 It turned out to kind of suck when the rough road petered out and we had to go cross country down a ridge, followed by a break-your-leg steep track down the hillside.
 I was not in a good mood at this point.
 It had been the roughest trail all day, with barely any water and now this crazy route when we could have just taken a more established farm track for the same distance.
 Then our track started undulating with steep ups and downs as we crossed multiple washes.